 Careful clinical examination is important in diagnosing MIP.
 Before any circumcision, it is recommended that the foreskin should be fully retracted and the glans with urethral meatus inspected.
 There are conflicting opinions of the effect of circumcision in patients with MIP.
-Some researchers state that circumcision limits the surgical options in patients with MIP [8-13].
-Others think that the retention of the prepuce is not a factor in the repair of MIP [3,14,15].
+According to some researchers, circumcision limits the success of surgical interventions in patients with MIP [8-13].
+Others oppose this notion and according to them the prepuce dos not have any importance in the repair of MIP [3,4,15].
 It has been stated that circumcision did not seem to be associated with a high complication rate in MIP patients [15].
-It is commonly admitted that when MIP is discovered during circumcision, the circumcision should be abandoned and the parents should be informed about this [16,17].
+It is commonly admitted that when MIP is discovered during circumcision, the circumcision should be postponed and the families should be informed about this [16-17].

 With respect to the timing of surgical treatment in MIP variant of hypospadias, similar to the other forms of hypospadias, the surgical intervention should be performed between the ages of 6 and 18 months.
-The aims of surgery in MIP include to have a normal conical appearance of glans, a normal caliber urethral meatus, normally urinary stream without any symptoms [18].
+The aims of surgery in MIP include to have a normal conical glans, a urethral meatus with a normal caliber and a normal urinary stream without any symptoms [18].